Best CFexpress cards for 2022

 • Only available in three storage capacities

 Sony’s CFexpress Type B cards are some of the most well-rounded cards available, earning them our top spot.
 Lab testing resulted in read speeds of up to 1,700 MB/s and write speeds of up to 1,480 MB/s.
 Of course, you won’t be able to get those speeds in practice, but real-world speeds are also near the top of the pack across the board.
-Its burst shooting numbers are a bit below the competition, but it’s plenty fast for everything other than the heaviest bursts.
+Its burst shooting numbers are a bit below the competition, but it’s still plenty fast for everything other than the heaviest bursts.
 It offers consistency and reliability, two crucial features of a CFexpress card.

 Beyond speed, Sony designed its cards to be, as the name says, tough.
 They can withstand falls up to 15 feet and have been rigidity tested to 70 newtons of force.
 Sony says they are three times stronger than the CFexpress standard for bending.
 They can also withstand extreme temperatures, x-rays, electrostatic, and intense UV light.
 Even if you are an expedition photographer, these cards will hold up to some serious abuse.